 Betty looked at the clock.
 “I’m impressed, Jason, You’re home at exactly five thirty, on the dot.”

 “Hey, I’m good — and that’s how I planned it!”

 Betty shook her head.
 Jason was so normal.
 Just like he’d always been.
 No changes that could be attributed to his announcement that he was gay.

-“I’m going to go upstairs and dump my stuff and change.”
+“I’m going to go upstairs and dump my books and stuff and change.”

 “Would you like a snack?
 I’m not sure what time we’ll have dinner.
 Your dad is driving back from Davis and the traffic might be heavy.”

 “Why doesn’t Dad design a wider freeway from Davis all the way home?”